Oil in Mongolia

 Export, Import, Refinery

 Likewise, the demand for refined oil products has been met nearly 100% by imports.
 Consumption has been increasing nearly every year until it dropped slightly in 2014 and 2015 reflecting the country’s economic downturn during these years.
-It was back on upward trend, with the highest ever import of ca. 2 million tonnes petroleum products recorded in 2019.
-Due to the Covid-19 pandemic and global economic downturn, import of oil products slightly decreased.
-Further increase is expected in the long-term.
+It was back on upward trend, with slight decreases during Covid-19 pandemic years.
+The country’s highest every import of ca. 2.8 million tonnes of petroleum products were recorded in 2024 .

 More than 90% of the imported oil products are from Russia and the remainder from countries such as China, Republic of Korea and others.
-To reduce its dependence on imports, the Government of Mongolia has commenced construction of the country’s own refinery, supported by a 1.24 Billion USD soft credit line from India.
+To reduce its dependence on imports, the Government of Mongolia has commenced construction of the country’s own refinery, supported by a 1.24 billion USD soft credit line from India.
 The refinery with an initial capacity of 1.5 million tonnes p.a. is being built in Altanshiree Soum near Sainshand City in Umnugovi Aimag.
 The oil refinery is expected to be commissioned in 2027.
-Furthermore, the construction of a 530 km oil pipeline which will transport crude oil from oilfields in eastern Mongolia to the refinery has commenced as well.
+Furthermore, the construction of a 530 km oil pipeline which will transport crude oil from oilfields in eastern Mongolia to the refinery commenced in 2023 and its completion is scheduled in 2025.

 Laws and Regulations